When you live in a city, galley kitchens are a reality. They’re everywhere. If you don’t have one, one of your friends probably does.

 Galley kitchens present a unique set of challenges because of their narrow space and aisle-style layout.
 Unfortunately, this can make using the space a huge pain, especially if the original layout isn’t conducive to cooking with ease.

 A galley kitchen doesn’t have to be your nightmare kitchen.
-With proper workflow and the right design, it can become the kitchen of your dreams.
+With proper workflow and the right kitchen design style, it can become the kitchen of your dreams.

 We talked to our interior designer Wael Bakr to gather some innovative yet functional galley kitchen ideas.
 He’s been renovating and designing beautiful Ottawa kitchens with Laurysen for over 10 years.